wuzhigang05/readsSimulator/README.md

 DNA sequence/reads simulator
 ================================
-Reads simulation is often needed in bioformatics.
-For instance, you want to do benchmark of several short read aligners and you will need some high throuput sequencing reads to test them out.
-However, you don't have practical data on hand.
-In this case, you can use this reads simulator to generate some reads for you.
-There are definitely many other applications but I won't enumerate them here.
+Reads simulation is often needed in bioformatics for tool performance benchmark or tool test.
+It generally takes long time and a lot of money to get the real data.
+For instance, if you want to do benchmark of several short read aligners.
+To test them out, you will need 1,000,000 high throuput sequencing reads, which should have a median length of 40 nt and 30% of A,T and 70% of C,G. This program can generate simulated reads, which exactly follows given nucleotide composition and length distribution for you.

 Features
 =========